xbeat/Machine-Learning/README.md

 Introduction to Neural Networks

 Neural networks are computational models inspired by the human brain.
 They consist of interconnected nodes (neurons) that process and transmit information.
 Neural networks can learn from data to perform tasks like classification and regression.

+## Building a Machine Learning Model The Complete Workflow in Python

+The Machine Learning Workflow

+Machine learning is a powerful tool for solving complex problems.
+This slideshow will guide you through the complete workflow of building a machine learning model using Python, from data preparation to model deployment.

 ## Calculating Optimal Sunscreen Application